Creatine and Brain Health: What New Research Reveals

 Is creatine safe for long-term use for brain health?

 Yes.
-Creatine is one of the most studied supplements in history.
-Hundreds of studies have demonstrated its safety for long-term use in healthy individuals.
-The standard 3-5 gram daily dose is considered very safe for continuous use.
+Creatine is among the most studied supplements in existence.
+Hundreds of controlled trials have demonstrated its safety for long-term use in healthy individuals.
+The standard 3-5 gram daily maintenance dose is well-tolerated and has no meaningful adverse effects in people without pre-existing kidney disease.

 Do I need to do a loading phase for cognitive benefits?